 - No passport checks for EU citizens and those with Schengen status crossing in either direction

-Gibraltar remains British Overseas Territory.
-It does not join the EU.
+Gibraltar remains a British Overseas Territory and does not join the EU.
 Spanish citizens in La Linea do not gain automatic right to work in Gibraltar beyond existing frameworks.
-Property ownership rules in Gibraltar itself are unchanged.
+Property ownership rules inside Gibraltar are unchanged.
+British citizens visiting Spain remain subject to the 90/180 day rule for stays as non-EU nationals, though the treaty creates separate provisions for those actively working in Gibraltar.

 Why This Matters for La Linea Property Buyers